ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 - Create a variable named **DatabasePassword** Set the values to Sensitive and enter passwords for TDD, UAT, and Prod environments
 - Update **registry\_login\_server** to the login server of the Azure Container Registry that was created
-  - This loging server can be found in the Overview page of the container registry in the Azure Web Portal
+  - This login server can be found in the Overview page of the container registry in the Azure Web Portal
 - Update **EnsureEnvironmentsExist** to True for Prod/UAT to ensure that all resources will be created the first time.

+## (Optional) Create a runbook for availability monitoring

+In the deployment process Octopus will setup Azure App Insights to monitor the availability of the app.
+If the healthcheck endpoint returns unhealthy an alert will be created that triggers an Octopus Runbook.
+To configure the Runbook integration:
+- There is a variable in the project named **OctoRunbookName** this is the name of the Runbook that Azure will run.
+Create a Runbook with the same name. e.g. Unhealthy app alert
+- In the project create a variable named **azrunbookAPI** Set the value to Sensitive and provide an API key that has access to the project
+- Update **OctoInstanceURL** with the URL of your Octopus instance

 # Azure DevOps Setup: